chrisemerson/limits_of_tda/README.md

 It's also completely OK to pass non-primitive objects around, but all of their public methods must obey TDA.

+You can run the tests with `libs/phpunit-3.7.phar` on the command line from this directory.

 # Part Two: Choose your own adventure

 I recommend attempting objective A and then objective B.